 Okanagan apples are almost perfection.
 The heat of the summer has just passed over your sun-kissed shoulders and fall is in the air.
 It is still warm, but nature knows the shift is near and the orchards' trees are drooping with apples, glorious apples.

 Apple crisps are incredibly comforting and a seasonal treat for our beautiful Okanagan Autumns, apple crisp is one of the easiest desserts you can make and I'm using real foods in this one, so it's healthy and part of the local food movement!
 I like to make a few crisps when I get a bunch of apples, because they freeze well and are a treat that can be pulled out later on if you have unexpected company.

 It’s SO easy to make!
 I am not even close to a pro-baker, but I’ve made this apple crisp many times and it is always a pleaser.
 This could also work for a comforting breakfast too due to the low amount of sugar in it (in which you could replace the coconut sugar with raw honey or maple syrup instead) which is nice if you don’t have time for making a big breakfast for yourself or guests.

-In case you are sensitive to dairy or a vegan, I’ve given you a substitution below.
+In case you are sensitive to dairy or are vegan, I’ve given you a substitution below.

 Perfectly Simple Apple Crisp

 2 cups organic oats (soak for a couple hours + strain the water out, if you want to enhance digestibility of the oats)

 1/2 cup whole wheat flour